SKIP TO CONTENT

 Holiday Parties

-If YES, when you RSVP to the host say: "I'd love to bring a dish to share.
+If yes, when you RSVP to the host say: "I'd love to bring a dish to share.
 Would you prefer I bring a cheese tray or a crockpot of meatballs?"
 Be specific on what you'd like to bring.
 Saying "what can I bring?" may open you up to bringing something you cannot even eat.

 Remember the Stoplight